top of page

 My name is Amber Lee Crume.

-I’m passionate about being a therapist and helping you gain deeper insight into yourself, your relationships, and the challenges life presents.
-Together, we’ll explore proven strategies and techniques to create meaningful change.
-As a licensed therapist with over 14 years of experience, I’ve had the privilege of working in-person with countless individuals and families throughout the Los Angeles area, guiding them toward growth and healing.
-I now provide services online to an even wider array of people throughout the state of California.
+I’m passionate about helping you gain insight into yourself, your relationships, and life’s challenges.
+Together, we’ll use proven strategies to create meaningful change.
+As a licensed therapist with over 14 years of experience, I’ve supported individuals and families across Los Angeles and now offer online therapy throughout California.

-With a background in working with diverse populations, I understand that every person’s story is unique.
-I specialize in helping individuals, couples, and families overcome the obstacles that stand in the way of living a fulfilling life.
-My approach is compassionate, practical, and tailored to your specific needs.
+I work with diverse populations and specialize in helping individuals, couples, and families overcome obstacles and build more fulfilling lives.
+My approach is compassionate, practical, and tailored to your needs.

 20230106_142753.jpg